-You'll need to stop eating and drinking about eight to 12 hours before your procedure.
+You'll need to stop eating and drinking about six to eight hours before your procedure.
 If you take any medications, ask your doctor if you should continue taking them before your procedure.

 Catheter ablation is performed in the hospital.
-Before your procedure begins, an intravenous line will be inserted in your forearm or hand, and you'll be given a sedative to help you relax.
+Before your procedure begins, a specialist will insert an intravenous line into your forearm or hand, and you'll be given a sedative to help you relax.

-Cardiac ablation usually takes three to six hours to complete, but complicated procedures may take longer.
+Cardiac ablation usually takes two to four hours to complete, but complicated procedures may take longer.
 During the procedure, it's possible you'll feel some minor discomfort when the dye is injected in your catheter or when energy is run through the catheter tips.
 If you experience any type of severe pain or shortness of breath, you should alert the cardiologist performing the procedure.